-Contracts, Checks, Deposits, and Funds
+Contracts, Payments, Deposits, and Funds

 Section 3.
 Deposits.
-All funds of the Association shall be deposited from time to time to the credit of the Association in such banks, trusts companies, or other depositories as the Council may select.
+All funds of the Association shall be deposited from time to time to the credit of the Association in such banks, trusts companies, or other depositories as the Board may select.

 Section 4.
 Gifts.
-The Council may accept on behalf of the Association any contribution, gift, bequest, or devise for the general purpose or for any special purpose of the Association.
+The Board may accept on behalf of the Association any contribution, gift, bequest, or devise for the general purposes of the Association or for any special purpose.

 Books and Records

 The Association shall keep correct and complete books and records of account and shall also keep minutes of the proceedings of its Members, the Board, and committees having any of the authority of the Board, and shall keep at its registered or principal office a record of the names and addresses of the Members entitled to vote.
 The Board shall ensure that a qualified Certified Public Accountant is engaged to audit the Association’s financial statements and prepare its tax returns.

 The fiscal year of the corporation shall begin on the first day of October and shall end on the last day of September in the following calendar year.

 These Bylaws may be altered, amended or repealed and new Bylaws may be adopted by the affirmative vote of two-thirds of those voting Members voting in person or by ballot at a meeting of the Association, provided that at least three weeks written notice of the proposed changes has been given to the voting Members of the Association.